divlv/gmappolyline/README.md

 # Polyline functions for Google Maps
 The library contains some useful utils for encoding Polylines for Google Maps, checking point into the circle, etc.

+The code is working according to the real Globe form - Geoid (https://en.wikipedia.org/wiki/Geoid) not a sphere!

 For sample usage, see PolylineTest.java:

 ```java